Siviwe Gwarube: Minister of Basic Education: 2024–present

 Gwarube was re-elected to her parliamentary seat in the May 2024 general election, and she was a member of the four-member team that represented the DA during subsequent coalition negotiations with the African National Congress (ANC).
 In line with the coalition agreement reached between the DA and ANC, President Cyril Ramaphosa appointed her as Minister of Basic Education.
 The ANC's Reginah Mhaule was appointed as her deputy.
 She was sworn in to office on 3 July 2024, and George Michalakis replaced her as the DA's chief whip.

 Although the National Association of School Governing Bodies welcomed Gwarube's appointment to the education ministry, the South African Democratic Teachers Union objected strongly, with union leader Mugwena Maluleke telling the press that her ascension was an "affront" to the union.

+Deputy Federal Chairperson of the DA: 2026–present

+On 2 March 2026, Gwarube announced her candidacy for deputy federal chairperson of the DA, ahead of the party's Federal Congress.
+She endorsed Cape Town Mayor Geordin Hill-Lewis's campaign for DA leader.
+Gwarube was elected at the party's federal congress on 12 April 2026.
+She will serve alongside Solly Malatsi and Cilliers Brink.